Trusted online stores for consumer electronics

-If you need product advice, MediaMarkt’s new Covid-safe services can help.
+If you need product advice, MediaMarkt has got your back.
 The Swiss site offers live video calls during business hours, while the Spanish site’s “Personal Shopper” service lets you make an appointment for a phone call or video call via WhatsApp.
 And if you do Click and Collect in Germany, you can ask the staff at the “Smartbar” for tech advice, get them to transfer data from your old phone to your new one, configure the operating system on your new laptop, or set up a virus scanner.

 MediaMarkt offers all the usual payment methods, and most websites let you create wish lists and comparison lists.
 In Germany, standard delivery ranges from €4.99 to €29.90, and you can pay extra to have your new device set up and your old one taken away.

 No direct sales—Sony redirects you to other online stores

 Sony is a global company with countless online stores.
 Head to the Electronics section to get straight down to business, or the PlayStation section to shop for gaming gear on a dedicated PlayStation website.
 If you need inspiration and advice, check out the “Sony Community”.
 Here, you can view photos taken by other customers of their Sony devices, post questions in forums, or browse their FAQs.

 The product pages are bursting with information and images, but they’re well organized so that you don’t feel overwhelmed.
 There are detailed specifications, videos, slideshows, customer reviews, accessories, links to customer support, and more.
 You can view the price and add items to your Favorites and comparison lists.